 Summertime means it’s snake season, and for dog owners, that means extra vigilance when it comes to allowing our playful pups to romp in fields and woodlands where snakes dwell.

-Just last month, a six-month-old puppy named Guinness leapt between a rattlesnake and one of his foster humans and was bitten twice in the face.
+Being diligent can save your pet’s life.
+Take Guinness, for example.
+When the 6-month-old puppy leapt between a rattlesnake and one of his foster humans, the rescue dog was bitten twice in the face.
 Thanks to the level-headed response of his owners, Guinness lived and was adopted by his foster parents.

-- Symptoms: Look for small puncture wounds and bleeding.
+Look for small puncture wounds and bleeding.
 The site of the bite will often swell rapidly and be extremely painful for the dog.
 Systemic signs associated with venom acts on different timetables, from minutes to hours.
-Symptoms include shock, lethargy, nausea, vomiting, muscle tremors, and neurological difficulties like trouble breathing.

 Help Rescue Animals

 Provide food and vital supplies to shelter pets at The Animal Rescue Site for free! →